meravigupta/upswing_assignment/README.md

 3. Start the FastAPI Application: uvicorn fastAPIapp:app --reload

-The FastAPI application will be available at http://localhost:8000.
+# Note #: The FastAPI application will be available at http://localhost:8000.

-Author
+# Author #
 Ravi G%upta

 *** Running the Scripts